Uterine or Pelvic Organ Prolapse

 The pelvic floor is composed of a sling of various muscle groups (elevators) and ligaments (endopelvic fascia) connected at the perimeter to the 360 ° ovoid bone pelvis.

-In addition, the knowledge of the biaxial orientation of the vagina and the uterus is fundamental to understand the anatomical and functional relationships and for the correct surgical restoration of the pelvic supports, as well as functionally recover all the reproductive organs.
+In addition, the knowledge of the biaxial orientation of the vagina and the uterus is fundamental to understanding the anatomical and functional relationships and for the correct surgical restoration of the pelvic supports, as well as functionally recovery of all the reproductive organs.

-Postoperatively, the patient is instructed to avoid any exercise or heavy lifting and to abstain from intercourse for 6 weeks after discharge from the hospital.
-After the 6-week follow-up visit, the patient is instructed to progressively return to their usual daily activities.
+Postoperatively, the patient is instructed to avoid exercise or heavy lifting and abstain from intercourse for six weeks after discharge from the hospital.
+After the 6-week follow-up visit, the patient is instructed to return to their usual daily activities.

-Emphasize the need to avoid the causes of increased intra-abdominal pressure, such as constipation, weightlifting and smoking, for at least 3 months.
+Emphasize the need to avoid the causes of increased intra-abdominal pressure, such as constipation, weightlifting, and smoking, for at least three months.
 This facilitates proper healing and avoids surgical failures.

-For postmenopausal patients with significant vaginal atrophy, the authors usually recommend a short-term treatment of vaginal estrogen therapy (unless contraindicated) in order to maintain the integrity of the pelvic tissues and maximize surgical success.
+For postmenopausal patients with significant vaginal atrophy, the authors usually recommend a short-term treatment of vaginal estrogen therapy (unless contraindicated) to maintain the integrity of the pelvic tissues and maximize surgical success.